New Zealand national rugby union team: Razor Era

 The All Blacks kicked off their 2025 campaign with a 3-test series against France.
 They swept the French to win the series (3–0) with victories in Dunedin (31–27), Wellington (43–17), and Hamilton (29–19).
 In the 2025 Rugby Championship, the All Blacks compiled a (4–2) record.
-They split both games with Argentina with the All Blacks winning (41–24) in Córdoba, but suffered a first ever defeat to the Puma's on Argentine soil a week later with a (23–29) loss in Buenos Aries.
+They split both games with Argentina with the All Blacks winning (41–24) in Córdoba, but suffered a first ever defeat to the Puma's on Argentine soil a week later with a (23–29) loss in Buenos Aires.
 The All Blacks also split both games with South Africa with New Zealand winning (24–17) in Eden Park, but were demolished a week later by the Springboks with a (10–43) loss in Wellington, which is their heaviest defeat in test match history, their worst ever loss at home and their worst ever defeat to the Springboks.
 South Africa broke their own record from 2 years prior when they gave New Zealand their previous worst defeat at Twickenham in London with a (35–7) victory over the All Blacks.
 They then went onto defeat the Wallabies twice to retain the Bledisloe Cup with a (33–24) victory at Eden Park, and a (28–14) win at Optus Stadium in Perth.
+In their Northern end of year tour, the All Blacks attempted their first grand slam since 2010.
+They defeated Ireland in Chicago (26–13), Scotland at Murrayfield (25–17), but failed at their attempt of a grand slam after losing to England (19–33) at Twickenham.
+They bounced back a week later by defeating Wales (52–26) in Cardiff to finish their season with 10 wins and 3 losses.

+In January 2026, it was announced that Scott Robertson would be departing from the All Blacks head coach position following a mutual agreement with New Zealand Rugby.

+Rennie Era

+On March 4, 2026, Dave Rennie was named as All Blacks head coach through to the 2027 Rugby World Cup.